dropbox/dropbox-sdk-obj-c/README.md

 }];
 ```

-Here's an example of an advanced upload case for "batch" uploading a large number of files (NOTE: the `batchUploadFiles:` route method that is used below automatically chunk-uploads large files, something other upload methods in the SDK do **not** do):
+Here's an example of an advanced upload case for "batch" uploading a large number of files:

 ```objective-c
 NSMutableDictionary<NSURL *, DBFILESCommitInfo *> *uploadFilesUrlsToCommitInfo = [NSMutableDictionary new];